INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 I thought that there’s at least one guy who’s still releasing multiple albums in a year.
 He’s Joe Bonamassa.
 He releases new records all the time.

 Yep.
 But are they all of the original material?

 I don’t think so?

-No, see there you go.
+No, see, there you go.
 So, either the live record or compilation of cover tunes– a lot of ways you can do that.
-Sometimes people want just to keep generating interest, and that’s a good thing to do, I guess, business-wise.
+Sometimes, people want to keep generating interest, and that’s a good thing to do, I guess, business-wise.
 But most bands I’m in, we do the cycle: record, tour, and take some time off.

 THE STAGE OF MR.BIG?

-You have done a lot in your career, but here in Finland, you’re probably known best from Mr.Big.
-Everyone who follows the music world knows what happened in 2017 (the sad passing of drummer Pat Torpey), so my question goes, what’s the state of Mr.Big now, is the band entirely over?
+You have done many different things in your career, but here in Finland, you are probably known best for your career with Mr.Big.
+Everyone who follows the music world knows what happened in 2017 (the sad passing of drummer Pat Torpey), so my question goes, what’s the state of Mr.Big now?
+Is the band entirely over?

 No. But we don’t know what we’re going to do?